capactio/capact/docs/proposal/20211207-delegated-storage.md

         - path: cap.core.attribute.hub.storage.backend
           revision: 0.1.0
       value:
-        url: "storagebackend-postgresql.capact-system:50051"
+        # no url as it is known for Hub (Hub is already connected with PostgreSQL)
         acceptValue: true
-        additionalParametersSchema: null
+        contextSchema: null
     backend:
       abstract: true # Special keyword which specifies the built-in storage option which stores already all other metadata.
-Effectively, it would be the same database as the PostgreSQL accessed via Capact storage backend service (`storagebackend-handlers.capact-system:50051`), but accessed directly.
     ```

     - The one preregistered storage backend is Capact PostgreSQL.
 It uses special `backend` property: `abstract: true`.

-      User is allowed to create TypeInstance with such property, however this is considered as advanced usage.
-If this will be overused, in future, we can restrict creating TypeInstances with such property by any user and keep it as a reserved system keyword.
+      It is a reserved system property and no user can create such TypeInstances.
+We can enforce that with a custom check during TypeInstance creation on Hub GraphQL API to prevent creation of such TypeInstances.

+      The property indicates that Hub queries the PostgreSQL database directly.

-    - It is the default backend.
-To learn more, read the [Configuring default storage backends](#configuring-default-storage-backends) paragraph.
+    - It is the default backend for static TypeInstance values.
+To learn more, read the [Configuring storage backends](#configuring-storage-backends) paragraph.

 ## Workflow syntax - Create